powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.6.63 Fix: Forgot to remove a line in Download Playlist -Download.

 ###  v5.6.62 !!
 Fix: Flawed logic for saving the list in Download Playlist.